solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 Team Recommendations:
     - ADS on SQL Pools isn't available yet, would have included column sensitivity classification, discovery, as well as vulnerability/advanced threat protection.
     - Column Level Encryption (not available) - can't create a cert with Encryption By Password (statement fails) <-- this was demonstrated at ignite :(
-    - Would be great to be able to rename SQL Scripts
+    - Would be great to be able to rename SQL Scripts in Synapse Studio
+    - Deleted multiple scripts in Synapse Studio - they kept coming back
+    - granting UNMASK in dynamic data masking doesn't seem to work
+    - TDE BYOK isn't available
 ```

 ---